 Yes.
 Sonoma County Regional Parks has restored equestrian access and reopened equestrian parking areas.

 Parking fees are determined by individual park agencies.
 Sonoma County Regional Parks is charging its regular parking fees.
-(Regional Parks memberships will be extended to cover the two months the parks were closed to vehicles.)

 Some school campuses might allow public access for exercise.
 Please comply with any posted rules about public use, as well as all physical-distancing and hygiene protocols.